This article contains affiliate links that may earn us a commission at no extra cost to you. Read our Disclosure for more. Thanks for your support!

 The iconic Myrtos Beach in Kefalonia, a site of outstanding natural beauty

-Where Is Kefalonia Greece
+Where Is Kefalonia?

-Kefalonia or Cephalonia is one of the largest Greek islands and the biggest Ionian Island.
+Kefalonia, or Cephalonia, is one of the largest Greek islands and the largest of the Ionian Islands.
 It’s in the heart of the Ionian Sea, off the coast of the Peloponnese and Western Greece.
-Similar to the rest of the Ionian Islands, Kefalonia is well-known for its gorgeous beaches with crystal clear water, lush vegetation and marvellous mountainous scenery.

 Argostoli is Kefalonia’s capital and largest town.
 West of Argostoli, on the other side of the bay, is Lixouri, the main town on the Paliki Peninsula.
-Poros and Sami on the eastern side of the island are Kefalonia’s two main ports connecting Kefalonia to mainland Greece.

 Panoramic view of Poros village.
 The buildings are rooftiled and there is a long square in front of the beach.